The Most Powerful Way to Keep You Coming Back to the Mat

-Like lots of men - nailing the perfect handstand is one of my goals - so I plan my practices accordingly.
+My Example.
+Like lots of men, nailing the perfect handstand is one of my goals.
+So I plan my practices accordingly.

 I purposefully work more arm balances into my practices (like Crow and Chaturanga) to build my strength, and supported handstands to get used to being upside down.

 I prepare these plans before my practice, so I can be fully present during it.
 Each time I practice, I set an intention to find strength in my poses, but to accept whatever the result is.